-To evaluate the effectiveness of Vectibix in the initial (first-line) treatment of metastatic colorectal cancer, researchers conducted a Phase III clinical trial known as PRIME (Panitumumab Randomized trial In combination with chemotherapy for Metastatic colorectal cancer to determine Efficacy).
-The study enrolled 1,183 patients.
-Study participants were assigned to receive treatment with FOLFOX4 chemotherapy alone or FOLFOX4 plus Vectibix.
+To evaluate the effectiveness of Vectibix in the second-line treatment of metastatic colorectal cancer, researchers conducted a Phase III clinical trial among 1,186 patients.
+Study participants were assigned to receive treatment with FOLFIRI chemotherapy alone or FOLFIRI plus Vectibix.

-The results of this study suggest that the addition of the targeted therapy Vectibix to first-line chemotherapy modestly improves progression-free survival among patients with metastatic colorectal cancer.
-The benefit of Vectibix only applies to patients whose tumors do not contain KRAS mutations.
+The results of this study suggest that the addition of the targeted therapy Vectibix to second-line chemotherapy improves progression-free survival among patients with metastatic colorectal cancer.
+The benefit only applies to patients whose tumors do not contain KRAS mutations.

-Reference: Siena S, Cassidy J, Tabernero J et al. Randomized phase 3 study of panitumumab (pmab) with FOLFOX4 compared to FOLFOX4 alone as first-line treatment (tx) for metastatic colorectal cancer (mCRC): PRIME trial.
+Reference: Peeters M, Price T, Hotko Y et al. Randomized phase III study of panitumumab (pmab) with FOLFIRI versus FOLFIRI alone as second-line treatment (tx) in patients (pts) with metastatic colorectal cancer (mCRC): Patient-reported outcomes (PRO).
 Presented at 2010 ASCO Gastrointestinal Cancers Symposium.
 Orlando, FL, January 22-24, 2010.
-Abstract 283.
+Abstract 282.